eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Starting from the issuance of a PID or attestation, the PID or attestation is managed by the User and the Wallet Provider.
-Management is performed until the PID, or attestation, is deleted or the Wallet Instance is de-installed by the User.
+Management is performed until the PID, or attestation, is deleted or the Wallet Instance is uninstalled by the User.
 Management includes at least the following processes:

 1. Re-issuance of the PID or attestation when necessary.